kamisch/PersonalWebsite2018/README.md

 ### Current work experience

 Program Developer for Groupre
   -	Designing a class team builder system for college lecture rooms.
   -	Developing using flask web framework and JavaScript web interface.
+  - Writing new algorithms for better and faster student seating matches.

 ### Past work experiences